The U.S. Premiere of…

 A Couple of Poor, Polish-Speaking Romanians

-Written by: Dorota Maslowska
+Written by Dorota Maslowska

-Directed by: Max Truax
+Directed by Max Truax

-off-balanced abstract piece about identity, class and xenophobia.
-Truly inspired performances from the entire cast.”
+“Challenging but breathtaking expressionist theater…a gorgeous and off-balanced abstract piece about identity, class and xenophobia.
+Truly inspired performances from the entire cast.” -NEW CITY Monica Westin

-“Well-done contemporary distillation of existential angst, spiritual malaise and vague threat”
+“Well-done contemporary distillation of existential angst, spiritual malaise and vague threat” -WINDY CITY MEDIA GROUP Jonathan Abarbanel

 “First-rate ensemble acting and striking minimalist, multimedia design.
-Highly recommended.”
+Highly recommended.” -THE CHICAGO READER, Albert Williams

-“The ensemble is amazing.”
+“The ensemble is amazing.” -CHICAGO STAGE REVIEW, Venus Zarris

 Dorota Maslowska is a Polish writer and journalist.
 At 19, she wrote the internationally acclaimed, award-winning novel, Wojna polsko-ruska pod flaga bialo-czerwona (translated to English as either White and Red or Snow White and Russian Red) a depiction of unbalanced, sexually aggressive, amphetamine-scarred youth both feted for its originality and condemned for its brutal vulgarity.
 A notable example of post-modernist literature, her book became a best-seller in Poland and was almost immediately translated into several languages, including French, German, Spanish, Italian, Dutch, Russian, English, Hungarian and Czech.
 Her second novel is Paw królowej (The Queen’s Peacock).
-Currently Dorota Mas?owska lives in Cracow, collaborating with a number of magazines, most notably the Przekrój and Wysokie Obcasy weeklies, as well as Lampa monthly and the quarterly BEAT magazine.
+Currently, Dorota Maslowska lives in Cracow, collaborating with a number of magazines, most notably the Przekrój and Wysokie Obczasy weeklies, as well as Lampa monthly and the quarterly BEAT magazine.
 At 24 she wrote her first play; A Couple of Poor, Polish-Speaking Romanians.
 The play ran for 2 years in Warsaw, before being produced by the Soho Theatre in London; this is its U.S. premiere.

 Cast: Tiffany Bedwell, Marzena Bukowska, Kevin Cox, Marco Garcia, Kinga Modjeska, and David Steiger